MPS: Supporting Independence

 - not having submitted a tender before and thinking that some of the questions were not relevant to them.

 - It has proved difficult to refresh the originally published needs assessment, and the market needs better information to plan for the future.
-This work is now under way with a target for reporting of May 2020.

 - The referral process through to providers needs further development, better communication and understanding of pathways is part of work being undertaken to improve this process.